-- Financial advisory and counseling activities, including strategic planning of a financial nature, merger and acquisition advisory services, advisory and structuring services related to project financing transactions, and providing market economic information to customers in general. - Client-directed investment activities (i.e., the bank has no investment discretion) when investment advice and research may be made available to the client but the fee does not depend on the ovision of investment advice. - Investment advisor, activities incidental to acting as a municipal securities dealer.
-Real estate management services provided to other banks or other financial institutions. - Real estate consulting services including acting as a finder in locating, analyzing, and making recommendations regarding the purchase of property, and making recommendations concerning he sale of property. - Advisory activities concerns, or age lo - Advisory activities for homeowiers associations. - Advisory activities concerning tax alanning and structuring. - Investment advisory activities authorized by the OCC under 12 USC 24(Seventh) as incidental to the business of banking.
+- Financial advisory and counseling activities, including strategic planning of a financial nature, merger and acquisition advisory services, advisory and structuring services related to project financing transactions, and providing market economic information to customers in general. - Client-directed investment activities (i.e., the bank has no investment discretion) when investment advice and research may be made available to the client but the fee does not depend on the provision of investment advice. - Investment advisory activities incidental to acting as a municipal securities dealer. - Real estate management services provided to other banks or other financial institutions. - Real estate consulting services, including acting as a finder in locating, analyzing, and making recommendations regarding the purchase of property, and making recommendations concerning the sale of property. - Advisory activities concerning bridge loans. - Advisory activities for homeowners associations. - Advisory activities concerning tax planning and structuring. - Investment advisory activities authorized by the OCC under 12 USC 24(Seventh) as incidental to the business of banking.

-Given the legal significance of having an activity identified as acting in a fiduciary capacity, a bank that accepts a relationship in which the bank providing investment advice for a fee must make a determination whether that account is to be eated as fiduciary.
+Given the legal significance of having an activity identified as acting in a fiduciary capacity, a bank that accepts a relationship in which the bank is only providing investment advice for a fee must make a determination whether that account is to be treated as fiduciary.

-Risks Associated With Personal Fiduciary Activ
+Risks Associated With Personal Fiduciary Activities